 I researched several cameras, and watched dozens of YouTube videos to try to make a decision, but time was running out and I could not decide what to get in time before moving to Japan.

 The Paradox Of Choice - By Barry Schwartz

 “Learning to choose is hard.
 Learning to choose well is harder.
 And learning to choose well in a world of unlimited possibilities is harder still, perhaps too hard”

-This book is from 2004, so naturally some ideas and some examples used in the book can feel dated, and archaic, but in this particular case he is right, there were too many options and I was not able to decide in time what gear to buy for my trip.
+This book is from 2004, therefore some ideas and some examples used in the book can feel dated and archaic, but in this particular case, Barry Schwartz was right, there were too many options and I was not able to decide in time what gear to buy for my trip.

 In hindsight, the problem is not always the fact that there are too many choices.
 Sometimes the problem is that you don't know well what do you want, or what are you trying to do.